Call 765-204-1188

 Detoxification Process for Concerta Addiction

 Detoxification is the first step in treating Concerta addiction.
 This process involves gradually reducing the dosage of Concerta to minimize withdrawal symptoms, a method known as tapering.
 Medical supervision during detox is crucial to manage symptoms such as anxiety, agitation, tremors, and severe cravings.
-In some cases, medications are prescribed to alleviate these symptoms and ensure a safer detox process.
+According to Volkow, N. D.’s 2003 study, ‘Variables that affect the clinical use and abuse of methylphenidate in the treatment of ADHD’, tapering methylphenidate should maintain slow, steady-state dopamine increases that mimic tonic firing patterns, rather than allowing rapid serum concentration changes.
+Controlled oral administration produces these desired steady levels, while quick changes in serum concentration lead to reinforcing effects.
+Since individual sensitivity varies, the tapering schedule must be determined based on each person’s specific threshold for therapeutic effect.

 Medication-Assisted Treatment (MAT)